Options for repaying your mortgage

 - She started putting money in her offset account.
 Even just $10,000 in there will help reduce thousands of dollars in interest.
 Sarah opted to get her pay directly put in that account, so she’d always have money working for her.

 - Make repayments fortnightly instead of monthly.
 This can help pay off your loan off quicker and with less interest.
-By halving your monthly repayment and paying it fortnightly you'll make 26 payments a year.
+By halving your monthly repayment and paying it fortnightly you'll make two extra payments per year.

 Maybe you can’t afford a large extra repayment every so often.
 That’s not a problem – even an extra $100 every month can go a long way.
-Remember, just as Sarah found out – every little bit counts.
+See for yourself here with our Extra Repayments Calculator.

 Sarah thought it would take so much money to pay her mortgage early, but even an extra $100 a month pays it down so much faster.